-Dr Maria Sharmina is Lecturer in Energy and Project Management at the Tyndall Centre for Climate Change Research in the School of Mechanical, Aerospace and Civil Engineering.
-She is a member of the University Senate and the School's Deputy Director of Research (Research Excellence Framework/Research Environment).
+Dr Maria Sharmina is Senior Lecturer in Energy and Sustainability at the Tyndall Centre for Climate Change Research in the School of Mechanical, Aerospace and Civil Engineering.
+She is a member of the University Senate and the School's Deputy Director of Research (with responsibility for the Research Excellence Framework and Research Environment).
 Previously, she was a visiting fellow at the University College London Energy Institute.

 Maria is the University of Manchester Principal Investigator on the UK Research & Innovation (UKRI) £8m Energy Revolution Consortium, leading the work on innovative business models for the energy sector.
 She is also developing new business models for her UKRI-funded projects on sustainable food systems and on single-use plastics.